Sorry, you need to enable JavaScript to visit this website.

 The self-support and return programme or introduction programme and the introduction course

-Under the Integration Act, the responsible municipality has to offer a self-support and return programme or introduction programme to newly arrived refugees and newly arrived foreigners reunited with a family member 18 years of age or more and covered by the Integration Act article 23.
+Under the Integration Act, the responsible municipality has to offer a self-support and return programme or introduction programme to newly arrived refugees and newly arrived foreigners reunited with a family member 18 years of age or over and covered by the Integration Act article 23.
 However, the municipality can decide to offer a programme to an unaccompanied minor before they turn 18 years of age.

-Refugees and foreigners reunited with refugees are offered a self-support and return programme, whereas foreigners reunited with non-refugees (e.g. Danish citizens) are offered an introduction programme.
+Refugees and foreigners reunited with refugees are offered a self-support and return programme, whereas foreigners reunited with non-refugees (e.g., Danish citizens) are offered an introduction programme.

 The scope and content of the programme for the individual foreigner are set out in a contract signed by the municipality and the foreigner concerned.
-The contract must be agreed within 1 month of the foreigner arriving in the municipality on the basis of an assessment of the individual’s abilities and background.
+The contract must be agreed upon within one month of the foreigner arriving in the municipality on the basis of an assessment of the individual’s abilities and background.

 The programme consists of a Danish language course and ‘offers of active involvement’ aimed at labour market involvement such as: